Categories > Books > Harry Potter > A Horcrux’s Fate

 It was bitter and freezing cold.
 It hurt going down.

 At first, nothing changed.
-The pain still burnt and felt wild, and he was certain it had failed.
-That they’d left it too late.
-That he was going to die here, in front of all of them, screaming.
+The burning pain remained intense, and he believed it hadn’t worked.
+They’d left it too late.
+He was about to die here, in front of all of them, screaming.

 But something shifted.
-The pain backed off a little.
-It was still there in his chest and stomach, but not as sharp.
+The discomfort backed off a little.
+Though still there, the sharpness in his chest and stomach had lessened.
 His screams broke into sobs; ugly, hoarse things that tore from his throat in jagged waves.

 But he could breathe again.

-He drew in a single, broken breath.
+He drew a single, broken breath.
 Then another.
-And another.

 His head lolled slightly to one side, too heavy to lift.
-He managed, barely, to lift his eyelids.
-Everything was blurred.
+He barely lifted his eyelids.
+Everything appeared blurred to him.

 Ginny hadn’t moved.

 She was still there beside him, her hand tight on his arm, steady and reassuring.
-She hadn’t moved away at all.
+She stayed put.
 Her eyes never left his.
 She looked wrecked.
-Her face was pale and her lashes were wet, but she was holding on.
+Her face was pale, and her lashes were wet, but she was holding on.

 And Harry… Harry clung to that.